CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 ``debug_model`` is normally used when the model aborts and needs to be debugged in detail at a particular (usually failing) grid point.

+Memory use diagnostics are controlled by the logical namelist ``memory_stats``.
+This feature uses an intrinsic query in C defined in **ice\_memusage\_gptl.c**.
+Memory diagnostics will be written at the the frequency defined by diagfreq.

 Timers are declared and initialized in **ice\_timers.F90**, and the code to be timed is wrapped with calls to *ice\_timer\_start* and *ice\_timer\_stop*.
 Finally, *ice\_timer\_print* writes the results to